 A 2014 study of three schools in South Australia found that students’ meta-cognitive skills did not improve substantially as students progressed through secondary school.
 The authors highlighted the need to provide students with explicit instruction to develop meta-cognitive skills.

 How secure is the evidence?

-A number of systematic reviews and meta-analyses have consistently found similar levels of impact for strategies related to meta-cognition and self-regulation.
+A number of systematic reviews and meta-analyses have consistently found strategies related to metacognition and self-regulation to have large positive impacts.
 Most studies have looked at the impact on English or mathematics, though there is some evidence from other subject areas like science, suggesting that the approach is likely to be widely applicable.